Learn more about the Center's fellowship program and this year's fellows working at the intersection of art and social justice.

 In addition to monetary support, recipients will be featured on the Center for Arts + Social Justice webpage and will join a network of Center for Arts & Social Justice Thesis Fellows who will present a talk about their work to a college-wide audience each year.

 Applicants must be currently enrolled and in good academic standing.
 Applicants must be in the third or fourth semester of their program and be able to clearly articulate the details of their thesis project.
-Application deadline: September 1, 2021.
+Application information for 2022 coming soon!

 2021 Thesis Fellows

 The Center for Arts + Social Justice Thesis Fellowship Grant is a $5,000 grant awarded to 2 students annually to support thesis work focused on a social justice issue.

 “Marlon Riggs was one of the most prolific documentary filmmakers of the late 20th century.
 His films, including TONGUES UNTIED (1989), were a bold and bracing look into the peak of the AIDS Crisis and other challenges for people of color during the late 1980s and early 1990s.
 His work was controversial and became a lightning rod for the culture wars of that era.
 My film will look at the legacy of that work and will also assess its relevance for today’s America.”

 Brad Bailey is originally from Moultrie, Georgia.
 Brad is an avid fan of telling stories, especially those from underexposed communities.
 His film HALE won the Student Academy Award in 2017.